handzlikchris/FastScriptReload/Assets/QuickCodeIteration/Documentation/documentation.md

 ## Networked Version
 - add info about broadcast and option to directly specify IP,
 - add basic info about fw

+### Auto-save
+- make sure to turn off auto save for files in editor (otherwise changes will be picked up)
+- tool will also batch changes and execute new compile every 3 seconds (which can be configured in settings)

+### Performance
+Performance should be on par with your standard code.
+The only hit comes at change time when compilation happens.